2017 FS-ISAC Annual Summit

 Tips for Selection:

-- The Scope of Your Personal Expertise and that of any Co-Speakers, Moderators or Panelists - You should be very well versed in the topic to be addressed and equally skilled at presenting.
+- Showcase the Scope of Expertise of any Co-Speakers, Moderators or Panelists - You should be very well versed in the topic to be addressed and equally skilled at presenting.
 The Committee will be looking for evidence that the speaker is an expert in the topic proposed.
 Are you considered an expert on this topic by your professional peers?

 - Selection and Timeliness of the Topic - Is this a topic of current importance to Summit attendees?
 Is it one our member firms are struggling to get their arms around?
 If it’s a topic that was of major importance at past conferences, you may need a fresh approach to drive interest for this year.
 The Committee assesses both the technical merits of your proposal, as well as the potential interest of your presentation to attract attendees.